 Like people, animals can experience osteoarthritis due to the normal wear and tear on joints that occurs as they get older.
 This condition can cause discomfort and problems with mobility in animals.
 However, effective treatments are available for animals to help them experience less pain and improve their mobility and quality of life.
-At Compassion Veterinary Hospital in Bradford, NH, we offer treatment for older pets troubled by arthritis.
+At Compassion Veterinary Hospital we offer treatment for older pets troubled by arthritis.

 Risk Factors for Pet Arthritis